Ice has turned green in Antarctica and this can be seen even from space: what is happening

 A team of scientists notes that organisms living by photosynthesis draw carbon dioxide from the atmosphere.
 They also play a key role in the nutrient cycle in one of the most remote regions of the Earth.

-“They are the primary producers at the start of the food chain.
-Any changes that occur with microalgae have a strong effect on its further links, ”said study leader Dr. Matt Davey from the University of Cambridge.
+“They are the primary producers at the beginning of the food chain.
+Any changes that occur to microalgae have a profound impact on its downstream components,” said study leader Dr. Matt Davey from the University of Cambridge.

-“Although the number of microalgae we are talking about is small on a global scale, it is significant at the Antartica level,” the ecologist said in an interview with the BBC.
+"Although the amount of microalgae we're talking about is small on a global scale, at the level of Antarctica it is significant," the ecologist told the BBC.

 While on the ground, it is not difficult to notice the color change of the snow, but it is much more difficult to determine it from orbit against the background of a surface with strong reflectivity.